rokubun/jason-docs/docs/index.md

 # Welcome to Jason documentation

-Jason is Rokubun's Positioning-as-a-Service (PaaS), a cloud service that compute the position of a receiver using the raw GNSS measurements.
+Jason is Rokubun's Cloud PPK Service, a cloud service that compute the position of a receiver using the raw GNSS measurements.

 Jason works on a best-effort basis: it will attempt to compute the best possible